skyglobal/web-toolkit/RELEASING.md

 # Releasing the Web Toolkit

+Always update the [HISTORY.md](./HISTORY.md) with a summary of changes!!

 To release a new version with:
   - Code changes
     - increment the version number in package.json following `semantic versioning` described below.